datta-TG/Elasticsearch/README.md

 ![Screenshot](testelastic6.png)

-* You can send the following command andd Elasticsearch will return its version in the respond, along with other info.
+* You can send the following command and Elasticsearch will return its version in the respond, along with other info.
 That way you know that Elasticsearch is now active.

 `$ curl -XGET 'localhost:9200'`